The Long Game

-There's also one volume of poems, The Twain, Poems of Earth and Ether, and two others in preparation.
+There's also one volume of poems, The Twain, Poems of Earth and Ether.
+Two others, Mysteries of Light , Poems Through a Prism and Jericho Rose, Songs from the Wilderness, are in preparation.
 I'd been a closet scribe of verse for years, but had never thought to seek publication.
 This new venture is the result of an enthusiastic response to samples posted on the late Red Room site.
 The problem with entering competitions and seeking publication under someone else's imprint is that you aren't free to post your poems when and where you like (and where they might very well reach a larger audience!)

 It is rewarding to be in control of the whole creative process of book production.
 The schedule does fall behind with unexpected life events, but there's no contract to lose.
 While actual book sales have dwindled in latter years - time was when even libraries would buy a few! - I'm hardly worse off than mainstream.
 To offset that, there's consolation in a steadily expanding readership via websites, downloads (mostly the free ones!) and Social Media which wouldn't be an option with contractual obligations.
 After all, that's what writing is all about.
 Who knows whether books languishing on library shelves ever get read?
 PLR is a very limited index.
 Admittedly, the door is virtually closed to any prospect of subsidiary rights.
 Three-book deals may be pie in the sky, but a little supplementary income wouldn't go amiss!